RUPESHKUMARPALLAI/LLD/snakeladder/README.md

-This Project is an implementation of snakeandladder game using Golang
+This Project is an implementation of snakeandladder game lld using Golang

+Added unit tests for testing

+Added API to play the game

+To start play hit the port 8080/play

+The output will can be seen in the terminal

+Added Dockerfile